spectrocloud/librarium/README.md

 The path of the link should be the path of the destination file from the root directory, without any back operators `..`.
 External links can be referenced as usual.

+## Packs Component

+The packs component is a custom component that displays all packs available in Palette SaaS by querying the Palette API.

 ## Netlify Previews

 By default Netlify previews are enabled for pull requests.
 However, some branches do not require Netlify previews.
 In